MC-Linker/MC-Linker/README.md

 **^inventory**: Look in the inventory of any member.

 # SECURITY INFORMATION
-The Bot will NOT use the ftp credentials for anything else than downloading the stats and advancements.
+The Bot will NOT use the ftp credentials for anything else than downloading files needed to execute the commands.
 This Bot is **OPEN SOURCE** and you can find the code in this [Github](https://github.com/Lianecx/Smp-Minecraft-Bot).